Growing in Faith - Called to Serve

 Souper Bowl of Caring

 The Souper Bowl of Caring utilizes Super Bowl weekend in America to mobilize young people to fight hunger and poverty in their local communities.
-On February 5th we conducted our Souper Bowl Sunday collection – a total of $265 ($189/Falcons and $76/Patriots).
-This year the youth decided to split the money three ways: to the Heifer International for sustainable farming,
+On February 4th we conducted our Souper Bowl Sunday collection.
+This year the youth decided to split the money between Grassroots (for the Eagles) and Our Daily Bread (for the Patriots).
+Thanks to Kathleen Boytim for championing this “Cents-Ability” strategy for raising awareness and funds for the fight against hunger!

 SWAT (Stop Waste and Trash)